wschreyer/PENTrack/README.md

 PENTrack
 ========

-PENTrack - a simulation tool for ultra-cold neutrons, protons and electrons
+PENTrack - a simulation tool for ultracold neutrons, protons and electrons

 If you just want to do simulations, you should check out the stable releases, which have been tested.
 If you want the latest and greatest features and probably some bugs, or even want to contribute, you should check out the latest revision from master branch.